coracle-social/coracle/ROADMAP.md

 # UI/Features

-- [ ] Remember message/chat status
 - [ ] Allow sharing of lists/following other people's lists
 - [ ] Add suggestion list for topics on compose
 - [ ] Badges link to https://badges.page/p/97c70a44366a6535c145b333f973ea86dfdc2d7a99da618c40c64705ad98e322
 - [ ] Add QR code that pre-fills follows and relays for a new user
+- [ ] Advanced search: select timeframe, authors, p tags, t tags
   - If logged in, open a detail page that shows the relays and people
   - If not logged in, pre-populate follows/relays in onboarding flow
 - [ ] If someone logs in with their private key, create a notification to install an extension